-I often recall the discussion I had with a therapist about relationships and how they truly end not at the moments of formality and ritual, such as funerals, or divorce decrees.
-They end some time before or after those formalities, when people’s lives, their behaviors, have actually shifted in fundamental and enduring ways.
+It is a time-worn truth that relationships don’t end at the moments of formality and ritual, such as funerals, or divorce decrees.
+They change in character and meaning some time before or after those formalities, when people’s thoughts and behaviors shift in fundamental and enduring ways.
+Sometimes, they never end, at all.
 So, I ask, when does someone truly die?
 When does a father die?
-When does a son become a man?
+When is it that a son become a man?

 There was a very special moment during a very special day in nineteen ninety-two.
 Our son was almost three, our daughter was almost one, and I was anticipating my all-too-soon, forty-ninth birthday.
 Early in the morning, I was sitting in my usual chair, reading a book, when I experienced a strong, though undefined, urge to get up and move.
 Pacing through the house, I felt excited, but not sure why.